 Get adequate sleep

-All adults need at least 7-8 hours of sleep.
+Adults need at least 7-9 hours of sleep.
 If you do not get the recommend sleep your body will eventually be deprived of rest.
 It is necessary to get enough sleep to maintain good physical health.
 If you find that you are having sleep problems you should contact your doctor or you can go see sleep experts on campus.

 You can also visit the Sleep Anxiety Center of Houston on campus.